UAlbertaALTLab/click-in-text-chrome/README.md

 `.eslintrc` and `.eslintignore` are both present.
 To lint project javascript manually, run `npm run lint` or `$ eslint [--fix] .` under project root.

-We also have a Github action that runs `eslint --fix .` and commits automatically to enforce formatting.
+We also have a workflow  that runs `eslint --fix .` and commits automatically to enforce formatting upon push/merge into master.